phugiadang/CSCI-4502-Consumer-Complaints-Analysis-Mining/James_Huynh/README.txt

 Data Graph.pdf - Shows key results of data with scatter plots.
 		 Plots are frequent set found using the apriori algorithm.
-Graph was broken down by years and than later with all five years.
+Graphs were broken down by years and than later with all five years.